 Trade data shows prices at which actual transactions occurred.
 NBBO data shows the best buy and sell offer available at any given moment across all exchanges.
 NBBO is denser and more realistic because it also covers moments without trades.

-Can I combine NBBO and Second Drilldown?
+Can I combine NBBO and Tick Drilldown?